radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 I'm not one to give out spoilers freely, so I won't tell you who they are.
 You'll just have to wait and see.

-But then how did I come to know this oddly-specific thing about the future?
-Well, I _could_ tell you but that would ruin the surprise.
-So I'm not going to tell you that either.

-What I can tell you is that one of you will hire this person as a junior developer and that will be their very first job.
-You will kick-start the career of someone astonishingly brilliant and it's going to be all because of what I'm about to tell you, so pay close attention.
+What I can tell you is that one of you will hire this person as a junior developer and that will be their very first programming job.
+You will kick- start the programming career of someone astonishingly brilliant and it's going to be all because of what I'm about to tell you, so pay close attention.

 If there was one take away from this talk that I want to stick in your minds it would be this: hire a junior.
-Because that junior you hire today could turn out to be the person blowing your minds in 5 years time.
+Because that junior you hire today could turn out to be the person blowing our minds in 5 years time.
+Hire and train this junior to be mind-blowingly awesome.

 ## Hiring seniors

-"But Ryan, we only hire mids and seniors!" -- ahh the classic ActiveMantra in the Rails community: "Hiring senior Ruby developers."
+"But Ryan, we only hire mids and seniors!" -- ahh the classic ActiveMantra in the Rails community: "Hiring senior Ruby developers.
+Hiring senior Ruby developers.
+Hiring senior Ruby developers.".
+Maybe if we repeat it enough our dreams might come true.

 Yeah but how's that working out for you at the moment?
 Probably not so great.
 It's well known that there are only three hard problems in computer science: cache invalidation, naming things and hiring more senior Ruby developers.
-There are probably bookmakers out there that have shorter odds on scientists finding life on another planet than we do as a community finding a senior Rails developer looking for a job.

 We have drained the talent pool dry.
-And yet our obsession continues.
+And yet our obsession and our Active Mantra continues.
 We only hire mids and seniors.
 But why do we have this obsession?
 Well, let's take a look at the main reason.

 The main reason why we want to hire mids and seniors is because our workload has gotten to the point where it's exceeding our capacity.
 Tons of companies are